Black And Missing

 Carr is the founder of the iCARRe Foundation which provides support services, mentorship and workshops to the Baltimore community.

-Sarah Wallace, the resource center’s director and Carr’s second in command, said he was last seen around 5 p.m. after dropping off a holiday gift basket for a neighborhood family.
+Sarah Wallace, the resource center’s director and Carr’s second in command, said she saw him last around 5 p.m. after he dropped off a holiday gift basket for a neighborhood family..
 She received a text from Carr at 9:30 p.m. about a report he wanted her to prepare the next day.

 And then all communication ceased.